gearhead0909/Neural-Language-Translation/README.md

 Then, we will make an Embedding Layer to convert every word to respective vector. we used GLoVe pre-trained word dictionary to make an embedding layer.
 Pre-trained word2vec dictionary can be downloaded from [Here](https://nlp.stanford.edu/projects/glove/).

+To make Decoder targets, we will one-hot encode the Target sequence words.
+Shape of one-hot targets will be :- (number of sentences, max length of output sequences, number of unique words in output sentences)

+Then we manually make layers for Encoder-Decoder architecture.
+Model will be defined with input and outputs.
+The architecture of the model is shown below :-